Midwest Pandemic

 Midwest Pandemic is Twelve Tribes's third and final full-length album.
 They continue to follow the same style as their previous albums by using different or complex time signatures instead of common time.

+The album was rated 3.5 out of five stars by Eduardo Rivadavia of AllMusic, who wrote that "Twelve Tribes manage to convey a powerful impact without the bombastic approach normally relied upon by many of their peers -- and that's yet another signal of their talent."